Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 **If you haven't already done so, create a COMPLETELY NEW Discord account for your bot.** You cannot share accounts with your bot - Discord doesn't allow multiple voice connections from one account (you won't be able to listen to your own bot :cry:).

 The configuration files are located in the `config/` folder.
 There are two files, `example_options.ini` and `example_permissions.ini` that tell you how to configure the bot.
-You should copy these files to `options.ini` and `permissions.ini` respectively. **Your bots login credentials and YOUR OwnerID will go in the `options.ini` file!**
+You should copy and rename these files to `options.ini` and `permissions.ini` respectively, then edit them. **Your bots login credentials and YOUR OwnerID will go in the `options.ini` file!**

 ## 3: Start the bot

 Log into the bot's account on your Discord client and join the server you want your bot to live on.
 Then, log out of the bot's account and log back into your Main Account. *This only needs to be performed once.*
+If you are using a `BOT` account and put your bot's token in the `options.ini` file you don't need to do this.

 With terminal open type the following to access the MusicBot folder: